Tine-m/docker-ci-intro/deck/DockerWebAppMySQL.md

 ### Learning outcome

+* Be able to create a docker network
+* Make a web application and MySQL database communicate via a docker network
-* Be able to create a docker network so several containers can communicate via the network
+* Be able to run several containers in the same Docker network so they can communicate with each other.

 ### MySQL Image in a Docker Container